A First-Occupancy Representation for Reinforcement Learning: The First-Occupancy Representation

-In all experiments throughou the paper, the FR is learned via TD updates, rather than via dynamic programming.

-To gain intuition for the FR, we can imagine a 2D environment with a fixed start state $s_0$, a single rewarded state $s_g$, and deterministic transitions (\cref{fig:FR_vs_sr}a).
-One policy, $\pi_1$, reaches $s_g$ slowly, but after encountering it for the first time, re-enters $s_g$ infinitely often (\cref{fig:FR_vs_sr}b).
+In all following experiments, the FR is learned via TD updates, rather than via dynamic programming.
+To gain intuition for the FR, we can imagine a 2D environment with start state $s_0$, a rewarded state $s_g$, and deterministic transitions (\cref{fig:FR_vs_sr}a).
+One policy, $\pi_1$, reaches $s_g$ slowly, but after first encountering it, re-enters $s_g$ infinitely often (\cref{fig:FR_vs_sr}b).
 A second policy, $\pi_2$, reaches $s_g$ quickly but never occupies it again (\cref{fig:FR_vs_sr}c).